ToxicFrog/doom-mods/gzap/doc/protocol.md

 ## Incoming Protocol

+The incoming protocol works by repeatedly rewriting a file on disk, the contents of which are read by gzDoom using `wad.ReadLump()`.

-The incoming protocol makes use of the fact that gzDoom's `wad.ReadLump()` can be used to re-read files on disk.
-For this to work, the *directory the file is in* must be passed via the `-file` command line flag, and then the individual file read using `wad.FindLump()` and `wad.ReadLump()`; passing the file directly will cause it to be copied into memory on startup and thus will not work.
+This has two caveats.
+The first is that the file must be inside a directory which is in turn passed to gzDoom using the `-file` flag.
+Passing the file directly will cause it to be copied into memory at startup, and subsequent changes on disk will be ignored.

-It does, however, have one caveat: it will not return anything larger than the size of the file at program startup.
-So we need to use a fixed size buffer, preallocate it before gzDoom starts, and use a protocol that lets us periodically rewrite it from the start.
+The second is that the max size is fixed on startup.
+If the file is subsequently extended past that size, the extra bytes will be ignored.
+So it needs to be preallocated to some useful size *before* gzDoom starts up, and must not exceed that size during play.

 ### On-the-wire format